 The Zoning Code provides the toolkit for implementing the vision described by a Community Plan.
 Because the City of Los Angeles is so large and diverse, there are many potential visions for the future, and every neighborhood is unique.
 That means the Zoning Code needs to have a lot of options, and it needs to be responsive—there must to be a lot of tools in the toolkit and each tool needs to be effective in achieving its desired purpose.

-The corner of the Boyle Heights Community Plan area located along the Los Angeles River provides an example of how the new Zoning Code will provide options for determining the future direction of a neighborhood or area in the City.
+The neighborhood show below provides an example of how the new Zoning Code will provide options for determining the future direction of a neighborhood in the City.

-Hypothetically, if the community decides that all new buildings should closely resemble those existing warehouses along the L.A.
-River, the community would look for a Form District and a Frontage in the new Zoning Code that reflect the existing conditions.
-If the community also wanted the same kind of industrial uses to operate in those buildings in the future, they would choose a Use District that also reflects current uses.
+Hypothetically, if the community decides that all new buildings should closely resemble those existing warehouses, the community would look for a Form District and a Frontage in the new Zoning Code that reflect the existing conditions.
+If the community also wanted the same kind of industrial uses to operate in those buildings in the future, they would choose a Use District that also reflects those types of uses.

-However, if (also a hypothetical) the community decided that their future would be best served if the buildings just looked like warehouses, with apartments or condos inside instead of industrial operations, they could change the Use District, while keeping a Form District that mimics the existing conditions.
+However, if the community decided that their future would be best served if the buildings just looked like warehouses, with apartments or condos inside instead of industrial operations, they could change the Use District, while keeping a Form District and Frontage that mimics the existing conditions.

 Whether a place is going to remain stable or be transformed is a question for the Community Plan process, but re:code LA is designing a new Zoning Code that offers the effective tools for either option.
 When the new Zoning Code is complete, there will be a Form District option that replicates the current forms in each neighborhood, but there will also be Form District options with characteristics that allow some areas to evolve and change.
 In the same way, there will be Use District options that replicate the uses that exist today, and there will be Use District options that would allow parts of the city to evolve and change.